 Energy supply greenhouse gas footprint

 Emissions associated with gas supply decreased due to a reduction in gas sales volumes.
 Emissions associated with electricity supply decreased due to a reduction in Scope 2 emission factors as the amount of renewable and low-emission generation sources in the grid increases.

 The energy supply footprint estimates the life cycle greenhouse gas emissions associated with the electricity and natural gas supplied to small-market, commercial and wholesale customers by AGL Energy (and its wholly owned subsidiaries) during the period.

-It is assumed that natural gas is combusted in the state and year in which it is sold.
+It is assumed that natural gas is combusted in the state and financial year in which it is sold.